ibm-cloud-docs/vpc/file_storage_vpc_mount_ubuntu.md

    If the command completes with no errors, your setup is complete.

    For NFS 4.1, add `sec=sys` to the mount command to prevent file ownership issues.
-Use `_netdev` to wait for the storage to be mounted until after all network components have started.
+Use `_netdev` to wait for the storage to be mounted until after all network components are started.
    {: tip}

 ## Unmounting the file system